 Year Group Dates Report

-Year 7 December Term 1
+Year 8 December Term 1

-Year 7 February Interim 1
+Year 8 February Interim 1

-Year 7 April Term 2
+Year 8 April Term 2

-Year 7 June Final (Term 3)
+Year 8 June Final (Term 3)

 CIS - Point Scale Marks Indicator by colour Point Scale IGCSE Grade Descriptor 91 -100 9 A Student demonstrates both breadth and depth of knowledge and understanding of the topic/curriculum standard.
-Originality and insight are 85 - 90 8 A consistently evident.
-80 - 84 7 А Student demonstrates extensive knowledge and understanding of the topic using them effectively in a wide range of contexts.
+Originality and insight ar consistently evident.
+85 - 90 8 Α 80 - 84 7 А Student demonstrates extensive knowledge and understanding of the topic using them effectively in a wide range of contexts.
 Originality and insight are generally evident.
-77 - 79 6+ B+ Student applies a wide range of technique to exhibit his/her understanding of 74 - 76 6 В the topic and use abstract knowledge in a range of contexts.
-71 - 73 6- B- Student is able to apply and use knowledge and understanding in unfamiliar contexts.
+77 - 79 6+ B+ Student applies a wide range of technique to exhibit his/her understanding the topic and use abstract knowledge in a range of contexts.
+74 - 76 6 В 71 - 73 6- B- Student is able to apply and use knowledge and understanding in unfamilia contexts.
 Analysis, synthesis and evaluation are occasionally evident.
-He/ She meets the expected curriculum standards.
+He/S meets the expected curriculum standards.
 68 - 70 5+ C+ 65 - 67 5 С meets the expected curriculum standards.
-62 - 64 4 Ċ- Student understands and relates to the topic using appropriate terminology.
-He/She applies and uses knowledge and understanding in familiar contexts.
-59 - 61 3 D ,,,, 56 - 58 2+ D- Student shows his/her developing knowledge and understanding of the topic He/She begins to identify the different the ways in which the topic is represented and suggest answers relevant to the questions.
-53 - 55 2 E 50 - 52 2- E- 40 - 49 1+ F Student shour his/her emerging knowledge and understanding of the tani- 30 - 39 1 F- Student shows his/her emerging knowledge and understanding of the topic.
-He/She begins to recognise and respond to the questions with the help of prompts and suggestions.
-20 - 29 1- G 0-19 U Ungraded
+62 - 64 4 C- Student understands and relates to the topic using appropriate terminolog He/She applies and uses knowledge and understanding in familiar context 59 - 61 3 D reporte appres and ases knowledge and anderstanding in familiar contexts.
+56 - 58 2+ D- Student shows his/her developing knowledge and understanding of the topic.
+53 - 55 2 E He/She begins to identify the different the ways in which the topic is represented and suggest answers relevant to the questions.
+50 - 52 2- E- 40 - 49 1+ F 30 - 39 1 F- Student shows his/her emerging knowledge and understanding of the topic He/She begins to recognise and respond to the questions with the help of prompts and suggestions.
+20 - 29 1- G 0 - 19 U Ungraded